MaxStewart/Webapp-Using-Vagrant/README.md

-# COSC349-Project
- Assignment 1 of COSC 349.
-Establishing and connecting 3 virtual machines find report.pdf for all information on this project.
+Project establishing and connecting 3 virtual machines find report.pdf for all information on this project.

  Run "vagrant up" to bring up the vms